elixirschool/elixirschool/_posts/2018-10-03-elixir-cards-review.md

 ## Target

-Elixir cards are great whether you're a beginner just finding your feet, or a seasoned pro looking to sharpen your claws.
+Elixircards are great whether you're a beginner just finding your feet, or a seasoned pro looking to sharpen your claws.
 Flashcards are proven strategy for identifying and filling in gaps in your knowledge.
 Fundamentals 1 and 2 gives you a full taste of Elixir and covers the basics.
 Other packs, such as Enum range cover the Elixir API on module basis, which allows you to reinforce your knowledge and discover new functions.
 The best way to use flashcards is to play games with your peers, as they often spark interesting discussions.

 ## Review